Imaging stress tests take pictures of the heart while it is working hard. There are two kinds of imaging stress tests. One takes pictures

 - You have symptoms of heart disease—such as chest pain, shortness of breath, irregular heartbeats, or heart palpitations (unusually strong heartbeats).

-- An electrocardiogram (ECG) shows something abnormal and your doctor cannot get useful information from a standard stress test.
+- An electrocardiogram (ECG) shows something abnormal and your doctor can’t get useful information from a standard stress test.

-- You smoke or have a combination of health problems related to heart disease, such as diabetes, high blood pressure or peripheral artery disease that put you at high risk.
+- You have health problems linked to heart disease, such as diabetes, high blood pressure, or peripheral artery disease.